autoplot/documentation/md/scripting.md

   - format - the input is reformatted using this, as a way to constrain input.
 For example $Y-$m-$d will reformat the time range entered to the first day of the interval

+Note also when the default type is integer and the allowed values are [1,0] (True and False in Jython) then the value is a boolean and will be controlled with a checkbox.

 ## TimeSeriesBrowse

 Scripts can easily support the "Time Series Browse" capability, so that